azeemade/Lazy-30-days-of-code/day-nine-flask-mongodb/readme.md

   This function clears all the objects in the collection by looping through the collection using **delete_one**  and returns empty array.

 -Add function
-This function uses the **inser_one** keyword to add new a user object to the collection through user request.
+This function uses the **insert_one** keyword to add new a user object to the collection through user request.